johannesnelson/johannesnelson.github.io/_projects/JHWR.md

 ![Cryptic Marsh Bird Detections](/assets/img/projects/CMB_map.jpg)

 ### Full Bird Community
-Since the focus of this project was on the cryptic marsh birds, we did not manually validate detection data for the full bird community, an efficient and systematic approach could easily be implemented to do just that.
+Since the focus of this project was on the cryptic marsh birds, we did not manually validate detection data for the full bird community.
+However, an efficient and systematic approach could easily be implemented to do just that--such as validating a subset of detections for each species or validating the presence of each species at each site.
 For the purposes of this project, we defined an algorithmic cutoff making use of the confidence scores that BirdNET assigns each detection.
 Our final bird list contained birds that were detected more than 15 times and whose top 15 detections (ranked by confidence score), averaged to greater than 0.7.
 This eliminated birds with only a handful of high confidence detections.